-Wendi Bernau currently works within the Missional Wisdom Foundation as an artist, spiritual director, leadership coach and writer and teacher of curriculum.
+Wendi Bernau is a process professional.
+She works as an artist, spiritual director, leadership coach and writer and teacher of curriculum.
 Wendi’s background includes formal study in music, art history, painting, theater, dance, theology, spiritual direction and coaching.
 She is a brilliant and talented facilitator and performer.
 Wendi is a sought-after retreat leader, workshop facilitator, and teacher and is part of the founding leadership team for the Wayfaring Companions missional spiritual companioning training program.
 Many of her self-paced spiritual development and contemplative prayer courses are soon to be available to the general public.

 You can find videos of Wendi teaching and preaching on Wendi’s YouTube channel

-- Coming soon: The Book of Judith graphic novel (2020) available from Wendi or on Amazon
+- The Book of Judith graphic novel (2020) available from Wendi or on Amazon

 - co-author and layout designer of Intern Guidebook and Leadership Companion Guide for Project Transformation, (2019)